 Latest Answer: This can occur on a number of different components that Office can optionally install and use.
 It seems to occur with lots of versions of Office starting with Office 2000.
-The problem isn't a Windows problem, but the fact that your Windows system has a form of "advertised install" of a version of Office in place.
+The problem isn't a Windows problem, but the fact that your Windows system has a form of "advertised install" version of Office in place.
 The cleanest solution is probably to either go ahead and install Office the rest of the way (this may cost money) or else try to uninstall the partially installed Office software.
 At one point there was an Office Installer cleanup tool (see below) but Microsoft recalled it and took the download off because it tended to break things worse.

 Sometimes an incomplete install of a previous program gets interrupted

 never clears out altogether.
 Apparently this could be what is happening.
-You

 should complete the interrupted installation if possible.